VISHALL089/How-s-Weather/README.md

 This is a weather project

-YOu can just enter you city name and chech the weather
+You can just enter you city name and chech the weather